bwghughes/gerbil/docs/index.rst

 Installation
 ------------

-Gerbil is hosted on PyPi, but somes with a CLI, called, you guessed it gerbil.
+Gerbil is hosted on PyPi, but comes with a CLI, called, you guessed it gerbil.

 To install simply run: